berkeley-dsep-infra/datahub/docs/topic/cluster-config.rst

 We generally use the ``us-central1`` region and a zone in it for our clusters - simply because that is where we have asked for `quota <https://cloud.google.com/compute/quotas>`_.

+There are regions closer to us, but latency hasn't really mattered so we are currently still in us-central1.
+There are also unsubstantiated rumors that us-central1 is their biggest data center and hence less likely to run out of quota.

 Ubuntu operating system
 -----------------------